Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Introduction

-We also propose a novel Interaction-Aware Transformer (IAT) to dynamically learn graph-level representation of social behaviour, and update the node-level representation used as the input to the next layer, which is guided by the proposed interaction-aware self-attention unit, shown in Fig. \ref{fig:framework}(c).
+Different from existing works \cite{shi2019two,liu2020disentangling,wen2023interactive} using GAP to directly generate graph-level representation, we propose to learn graph-level representation hierarchically while keeping crucial interaction information.
+This is achieved by a novel Interaction-Aware Transformer (IAT) guided by the proposed interaction-aware self-attention unit, shown in Fig. \ref{fig:framework}(c).
 The encoder aims at mining behaviour-related interaction saliency (i.e., conspicuous nodes) based on intra- and inter-skeleton interactions, where the node-level representation is used to generate multiple subgraphs and the last one denotes the graph-level representation of social behaviour.
 Afterwards, such graph-level representations from different skeletons are integrated with representations generated by trivial pooling methods (e.g., average \cite{shi2019two}, max \cite{zhang2020semantics}) to enhance the graph-level representation.
-The decoder is designed so as to adaptively update the node-level representation via the proposed interaction-aware self-attention unit.
+Moreover, a decoder is designed to adaptively update the node-level representation via the proposed interaction-aware self-attention.

 We believe that there exists meaningful similarity between the dense and sparse skeletons that both describe spatial configurations of a mouse.
 To better preserve these attributes within the cross-skeleton pairwise nodes, we design an auxiliary self-supervised learning module.
 By jointly optimising the self-supervised objective function and the traditional classification loss function (i.e., cross-entropy loss), our proposed model can yield more discriminative representation.